Where is hot in August 2022

 Europe is an obvious choice in August; flight times are short and inexpensive, so you can be basking in sunshine within a few hours of leaving home.

 The Italian islands of Sardinia and Sicily are busy in August – as most of Italy shuts down for a month and everybody flees to the beaches.
 Expect lots of sunshine, warm seas and temperatures of 28°C to 30°C. The best beaches on mainland Italy are in the southern region of Puglia.
-To escape to the Italian countryside, rent a villa in Le Marche.

 Other hot destinations in August include Croatia which has a stunning coastline and hundreds of islands – many uninhabited – that can be explored on boat trips.